 You shouldn’t confuse BIOS with UEFI (Unified Extensible Firmware Interface).
 They’re similar, but not the same.
 UEFI is the system available on newer devices that replaces the BIOS that overcomes many of the limitations.
 It’s also something that manufacturers can update more easily, even automatically using Windows Update.

-How to update the BIOS on Windows 10
+Update the BIOS on Windows 10

 If there is a new update, check the latest version available against the version installed on your computer.
 If the version is greater than the one you have, then you can go ahead and download the update.